Pie-IX BRT

-Bus rapid transit (BRT) in Montreal consists of bus rapid transit on Pie-IX Boulevard between Saint Catherine Street in Hochelaga-Maisonneuve and Saint Martin in Laval.
-After 4 years of construction, the majority of Pie-IX BRT stations opened in November 2022, and other stations will open in 2023.
+The Pie-IX BRT is a bus rapid transit (BRT) corridor on Pie-IX Boulevard in Montreal between Saint Catherine Street in Hochelaga-Maisonneuve and Saint Martin in Laval.
+After four years of construction, the majority of Pie-IX BRT stations opened in November 2022, with the remaining opening in 2023.
+It is currently served by the 439 route.

-Historically, a express bus service was available on Pie-IX Boulevard between 1989 and 2002 by the Société de transport de la communauté urbaine de Montréal (STCUM), until the system was abandoned due to safety concerns following deaths of pedestrians.
+Historically, an express bus service was available on Pie-IX Boulevard between 1990 and 2002 by the Société de transport de la communauté urbaine de Montréal (STCUM), until the system was abandoned due to safety concerns following deaths of pedestrians.